iamhectorotero/iamhectorotero.github.io/_posts/2020-07-25-embeddings-and-similarities.md

 Spearman's Rank Correlation: 54.44%
 ```

-Manhattan Similarity (aka Laplacian Kernel) seems to work best in this reduced dataset.
-However,
+Manhattan Similarity (aka Laplacian Kernel) seems to work marginally better in this reduced dataset.
-more surprisingly:
+However, more surprisingly:
 ### 4/7 metrics tested (Euclidean, Linear Kernel, Cosine Similarity and RBF Kernel) have the exact same accuracy.
 Why is this?
 Well, math.

 # Equivalence / proportionality between similarity metrics

 In one way or another, these apparently different metrics are equivalent to each other.

 Let's start off with Linear Kernel and Cosine similarity.
 A Linear Kernel is simply the inner
 product between two vectors.
 The cosine similarity, is a normalised version of this product.